fieldtrip/website/tutorial/cluster_permutation_freq.md

 Try calling clusterplot with cfg.alpha = 0.05;
 {% include markup/end %}

-## Summary and suggested further readings
+## Summary and suggested further reading

 In this tutorial, we showed how to do non-parametric statistical test, cluster-based permutation test on planar TFR's with between-trials, with within-trials and with within-subjects experimental designs.
 It was also shown how to plot the results.